Venkat-6105/Prasunet_WD_05/README.md

-Project Description: Weather Data Fetching Web Page
+Project Name: Weather Data Fetching Web Page
 Overview:
       This project involves building a dynamic web page that fetches and displays weather data based on the user's location or a user-inputted location.
 The web page will   provide real-time weather information including current weather conditions, temperature.
 This will be achieved by integrating with a weather API.

 Objectives
       User Location-Based Weather Data: Automatically fetch weather data based on the user's geographical location using the browser's geolocation API.